Viceroyalty of the Río de la Plata

-The Viceroyalty of the Río de la Plata or Viceroyalty of Buenos Aires (Virreinato del Río de la Plata or Virreinato de Buenos Aires or Virreinato de las Provincias del Río de la Plata) meaning "River of the Silver", also called the "Viceroyalty of River Plate" in some scholarly writings, in southern South America, was the last to be organized and also the shortest-lived viceroyalty of the Spanish Empire in the Americas.
-The name "Provincias del Río de la Plata" was formally adopted in 1810 during the Cortes of Cádiz to designate the Viceroyalty of the Río de la Plata.

-The Viceroyalty was established in 1776 from several former Viceroyalty of Perú dependencies that mainly extended over the Río de la Plata Basin, roughly the present-day territories of Argentina, northern Chile, Bolivia, Paraguay and Uruguay, extending inland from the Atlantic Coast.
-The colony of Spanish Guinea (present-day Equatorial Guinea) also depended administratively on the Viceroyalty of Rio de la Plata.
+The Viceroyalty of the Río de la Plata or Viceroyalty of the River Plate (Note: virreinato del Río de la Plata) was the last to be organised and also the shortest-lived viceroyalty of the Spanish Empire in the Americas.
+It was established in 1776 from several former Viceroyalty of Peru dependencies that mainly extended over the Río de la Plata Basin, roughly the present-day territories of Argentina, northern Chile, Bolivia, Paraguay and Uruguay, extending inland from the Atlantic Coast.
+The colony of Spanish Guinea (present-day Equatorial Guinea) also depended administratively on the Viceroyalty of the Río de la Plata.
 Buenos Aires, located on the western shore of the Río de la Plata estuary flowing into the Atlantic Ocean, opposite the Portuguese outpost of Colonia del Sacramento, was chosen as the capital.

-Usually considered one of the late Bourbon Reforms, the organization of this viceroyalty was motivated on both commercial grounds (Buenos Aires was by then a major spot for illegal trade), as well as on security concerns brought about by the growing interest of competing foreign powers in the area.
-The Spanish Crown wanted to protect its territory against Great Britain and the Kingdom of Portugal.
+Usually considered one of the late Bourbon Reforms, the organisation of this viceroyalty was motivated on both commercial grounds (Buenos Aires was by then a major spot for illegal trade), as well as on security concerns brought about by the growing interest of competing foreign powers in the area.
+The Spanish Crown wanted to protect its territory against Great Britain and Portugal.